AlexThePy/Laptop_Price_Prediction/README.md

 # Problem Description

 The main objective is to understand the factors that contribute to the pricing of laptops.
 This is done by analyzing the correlation between laptop specifications and their prices and developeing a predictive model that estimates the price of a laptop based on its specifications.
-This model is used for learning purposes and for potential buyers to gauge the market value of a laptop.
+This project is created for learning purposes and can be used for potential buyers to gauge the market value of a laptop.

 The dataset was downloaded from Kaggle: https://www.kaggle.com/datasets/muhammetvarl/laptop-price The image with laptops was created using DALL-E 3